Advice firms are investing in technology, but adoption isn’t keeping up

 If a system feels slightly outside the normal flow of work, people start to work around it:

-An adviser goes back to email because it feels quicker.
+An adviser goes back to email because it feels quicker and easier.

 A support team member keeps a local process going because it is familiar.